Rajah Sulayman-class patrol vessel: Confirmed Subsystems

 Kongsberg Maritime has confirmed that they will be supplying Kamewa 86 A/5 D-B Controllable Pitch Propeller systems to HHI, which will installed on the new offshore patrol vessels being built for the Philippine Navy, with deliveries starting in August 2024.

 Hensoldt UK was awarded a contract to supply Mk11 SharpEye navigation radars for HHI's Philippine Navy ship projects.
 The radars will be fitted on both the 3,200-ton corvettes and the 2,400-ton offshore patrol vessels currently being developed and constructed by HHI for the Philippine Navy.
 These radars will provide navigation and surface search capabilities for the vessels.

 Anschütz Singapore announced that it had secured the contract to provide its Synapsis NX integrated navigation system for Hyundai Heavy Industry's Philippine Navy OPV project.

 In 2023 May 12, Hanwha Systems announced they won a contract to supply CMS and TDL (tactical data link) for the six Philippine Navy HDP-2400 OPVs.The CMS deal totaled $29.5M or ~$5M per package, while the TDL deal totaled $5M or ~$830K per package.
 This is Hanwha's 4th export contract to the Philippine Navy, bringing it from 7 to 13 CMS units.

 In an interview with Naval News, Safran has confirmed that their PASEO XLR extra long range optronic identification & fire control system will be installed on the 2 HDC-3100 corvettes and 6 HDP-2200 offshore patrol vessels being built by HD Hyundai for the Philippine Navy.

 GeoSpectrum Technologies Inc. of Canada was selected by Hyundai Heavy Industries to supply three (3) units of its TRAPS ("Towed Reelable Active Passive Sonar") towed-array sonar system as part of the weapons and sensor systems acquisition project of the Philippine Navy for the Rajah Sulayman-class offshore patrol vessels.

+Construction

+In an interview conducted in September 2023, PN vice commander Rear Adm.
+Caesar Bernard Valencia said that the navy expected that it would receive the 6 HDP-2200 OPVs it had ordered from 2026 to 2028.